ZainKhawaja98/challenge-3/challenge 3/README.md

 ## Usage

 In order to use the website, click on generate password and type in the number of characters the password should have with a length between 8-128.
 Then follow the prompts for what to include in the password such as special, numeric, uppercase, and lowercase characters.
-The password will display in the text box on the website.
+The password will be displayed in the text box on the website.
 ![password-website](images/website.png)

 ## Credits